Reserve Officer Training Corps

 All students who successfully complete the Advanced Course in either ROTC program and receive a degree may be accepted for a Regular or Reserve Commission in the United States Air Force or in one of the 16 branches of the Army.

 All textbooks, instructional material, and equipment required for ROTC courses are furnished at no cost to the student.
 Exception: Army ROTC MSIII (junior) and MSIV (senior) cadets are required to purchase their textbooks.
-For descriptions of U.S. Army Military Science courses (MSC).
+U.S. Army Military Science (MSC) course descriptions can be found at http://www.jbu.edu/catalog.

 ROTC Contact Information

-John Brown University students interested in ROTC should contact the Academic Affairs Office for details.
-Additionally, information about the local programs available at the University of Arkansas can be found on the web at http://www.uark.edu/armyhog or www.afrotc.uark.edu.
+John Brown University students interested in ROTC should contact the US Army ROTC Office at the University of Arkansas at (479) 575-4251.
+Additional information about Air Force ROTC can be found at http://www.afrotc.com/.